Glycine encephalopathy: Signs and symptoms

 It typically presents as a severe encephalopathy with myoclonic seizures, is rapidly progressive and eventually results in respiratory arrest.
 Standard evaluation for inborn errors of metabolism and other causes of this presentation does not reveal any abnormality (no acidosis, no hypoglycaemia, or hyperammonaemia and no other organ affected).
 Pronounced and sustained hiccups in an encephalopathic infant have been described as a typical observation in non-ketotic hyperglycinaemia.

 Genetics

 Glycine encephalopathy has an estimated incidence of 1 in 60,000, making it the second most common disorder of amino acid metabolism, after phenylketonuria.
 It is caused by a defect in the glycine cleavage system (GCS), which is made up of four protein subunits.
 Each of these four subunits is encoded by a separate gene.
 Defects in three of these four genes have been linked to glycine encephalopathy.

-There is a fourth unit in the complex, dihydrolipoamide dehydrogenase or GCSL.
+There is a fourth unit in the GCS: dihydrolipoamide dehydrogenase or GCSL.
 However, to date there have been no mutations in GCSL found to be associated with glycine encephalopathy.